How to Use Airbnb in New Zealand

 - Hotels listing some of their rooms.

 Other businesses will mention the different types of rooms available under each picture or even in their descriptions.
 For example, when you open a listing for one room, the pictures may reveal several types of rooms available.
-In this case, you would pay the extra for a different room by cash when you meet your host in person.
+In this case, you would pay the extra for a different room in cash when you meet your host in person.
 Keep an eye out for that so you know what your options are with each host.

 How Much Does Airbnb Cost in New Zealand?